tim-cools/lexy-language/README.md

 # How to contribute?

+I'm looking for a manager who can manage the developmnnt and community (discord)

-Tax specialist with IT knowledge, developers with Tax knowledge Govenements
+- Tax specialist with IT knowledge, developers with Tax knowledge
+- Government
-Developers with interest in parsers and compilers
+- Developers with interest in parsers and compilers
+- Sponsors/Companies: sponsor developer time

 # Syntax